About ETHPAR

 MEV skims value created by dApps and causes customers to lose trust.
 Technical solutions exist, but there is little desire to implement them.

-Be part of the revolution in Ethereum scaling.
-Start staking or building on ETHPAR today.
+Be part of the future of retail payments.
+Start building stablecoin applications or run a validator on ETHPAR today.

 Join the Network